Marlins vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

+- In their previous 10 games with a total, the Marlins and their opponents have combined to exceed the over/under on four occasions.

-- The Marlins have won two of their last four games against the spread.
-Miami and its opponent have finished below the over/under for three straight games, with the average total established by oddsmakers during that stretch being 7.8.
+- The Marlins are 2-1-0 against the runline over their past 10 matchups (three of those matchups had a runline set by bookmakers).
+For four games in a row, Miami and its opponent have fallen short of the over/under, with the average total established by sportsbooks being eight runs.

 Marlins Betting Records & Stats

-- The Marlins have won 17 of the 26 games they were favored on the moneyline this season (65.4%).
+- The Marlins have been victorious in 17, or 50%, of the 34 contests they have been chosen as underdogs in this season.

-- Miami has gone 16-9 (winning 64% of its games) when it has played as moneyline favorites of -120 or shorter.
+- Miami has a record of 6-7 in games where oddsmakers have it as underdogs of at least +125 on the moneyline.

-- The implied moneyline probablility for this matchup gives the Marlins a 54.5% chance to win.
+- The moneyline set for this matchup implies the Marlins have a 44.4% chance of coming away with a victory in the contest.

-- Miami has combined with opponents to hit the over on the total 28 times this season for a 28-31-4 record against the over/under.
+- Games involving Miami have gone over the total set by sportsbooks in 28 of 64 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!